Universal Joint Source-Channel Coding for Modulation-Agnostic Semantic Communication: Experimental Results

 \subsection{uJSCC vs. Benchmarks under \textbf{Basic} Setting}

 Fig. \ref{fig:Performance comparison with benchmark schemes N=256} demonstrates that uJSCC, with only a single universal encoder and decoder, surpasses benchmark schemes in low SNR environments when transmitting 256 symbols using BPSK and 4QAM.
-This highlights the advantage of semantic communication where uJSCC, benefiting from joint training and parameter sharing across multiple modulation orders, enhances image reconstruction in lower modulation orders using the capabilities of higher orders.
+It highlights the advantage of semantic communication where uJSCC, benefiting from joint training and parameter sharing across multiple modulation orders, enhances image reconstruction in lower modulation orders using the capabilities of higher orders.
+Notably, the graph exhibits a wave-like pattern, rather than a smooth curve, because the performance converges at high SNR values within the range of each modulation order.
+Therefore, as the performance degrades due to channel distortion, the graph displays a concatenated form of five distinct curves.
 ME$_1$ lacks S-BN layers, impairing its ability to equalize output tensor statistics across CNN layers for each modulation order.
 For higher orders like 64QAM and 256QAM, TE and ME$_2$ excel, with ME$_2$ matching TE's performance initially trained for 256QAM, yet showing weaker performance in lower orders due to suboptimal training across remaining codebooks.
+The performance of DeepJSCC-Q is evaluated using a model trained for each modulation order within its corresponding SNR range, similar to TE.
+DeepJSCC-Q outperforms TE at low SNR values in the range of 64QAM and 256QAM.
+However, as its variant in ME$_1$ style shows poorer performance than uJSCC, DeepJSCC-Q is not appropriate for a single model for supporting multiple modulation orders.

 Fig. \ref{fig:Reconstructed images for each modulation order N=256} displays reconstructed images from various models for BPSK, 4QAM, and 16QAM.
 The results for 64QAM and 256QAM are omitted as all models, except ME$_1$, demonstrate satisfactory image quality. uJSCC clearly outperforms other models in lower modulation orders like BPSK and 4QAM.
-For 16QAM, uJSCC and TE show comparable and superior image quality over ME$_1$ and ME$_2$, affirming uJSCC's advantage in low SNR settings through effective semantic communication.
+For 16QAM, uJSCC and TE show comparable and superior image quality over DeepJSCC-Q, ME$_1$ and ME$_2$, affirming uJSCC's advantage in low SNR settings through effective semantic communication.

-Fig. \ref{fig:Performance comparison with TE} assesses image reconstruction between TE and uJSCC with varying channel counts, $c_1$ and $c_2$.
-By augmenting the number of parameters while maintaining codeword dimensions $D_k$ for $k\in[1{:}K]$, uJSCC approaches TE's performance.
-Despite an increase in model size, as noted in TABLE \ref{tab:Number of parameters in NN models}, uJSCC retains fewer parameters than TE, indicating that enhancing model parameters can narrow the performance gap while remaining more parameter-efficient.